naydevops/wizard/README.md

 ## 🌍 Getting Started

 Simply download the .exe file from the 'Releases' section on the right and run it.
-The process may take up to an hour depending on your internet speed.
+When the application is executed, the download may take up to an hour depending on your internet speed.
+This application serves as a proxy to the patch server.
 The entire game assets are approximately 15GB as of September 2024.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>